 Hull vs Millwall predictions, team news, betting tips, odds and Bet Builder

 Hull vs Millwall in the Championship playoffs.
-Get match details, betting tips, predictions and TV info for Friday's semi-final second leg at the MKM Stadium.
+Get match details, betting tips, predictions and TV info for tonight's semi-final second leg at the MKM Stadium.

 Hull vs Millwall kick-off, date & TV info